TylerC-Anderson/cert_prep_0_pjpt/Practical Ethical Hacking/0_Labs/Academy pwning.md

 On `/phpmyadmin` none of the above lets us in, so I'm attempting a `burpsuite` password attack with `grimmie`, since he seems to use insecure passwords according to `note.txt`.

 - After attempting this I realized that the web app was redirecting to `phpmyadmin/index.php`, and it was obtaining a session cookie from `phpmyadmin` that was being used for auth.
 I could have done a two stage attack (where I first have `burpsuite` get the session cookie from `phpmyadmin` then attempt to bruteforce a login to `phpmyadmin/index.php` using the session cookie).
-But I don't have burpsuite pro, which would have been necessary to use macros from what I could see.
+But I don't have burpsuite pro, which would have been necessary to use macros from what I could see, so this would have been an inefficient lift.

 I decided to pivot to a hydra attack to bruteforce `grimmie`'s password on SSH, since I had a username, but this also did not work.